Employment Sites Review

 • An absolute No to the change in zoning of Site One.
 The shopping centers at the proposed site are essential for current residents.
 We bought our houses with this facilities in mind.
 New developments will also increase the density of traffic which is already on higher side as its near the two highways and quote a few warehouses.
 Converting the empty Rona store to a Cineplex or a Costco is a better idea.
 City of Mississauga can certainly find other areas for housings which are near the city core and have better access.
 One Go station that too only with one way service does not make a transit friendly area.
 Building new housing at a corner of the city is no the optimal solution anyway.
 City of Mississauga and Region of Peel should pay attention to its tax paying citizens rather than Corporate interest for once!

-Kaustubh Ranade asked 6 months ago
+Kaustubh Ranade asked about 1 year ago

 Thank you for your comments.
 It will form part of the public records.